-We are an independent subsidiary of the FCA but, as an independent economic regulator, have our own statutory objectives and management structure and board and we are directly accountable to parliament.
+The PSR was officially created under the Financial Services (Banking Reform) Act 2013.
+As an independent economic regulator, we have our own statutory objectives and management structure and board and we are directly accountable to parliament.
 We became fully operational on 1 April 2015.

 The Payment Systems Regulator Limited (PSR) is registered as a limited company in England and Wales No. 8970864.
 Registered office: 12 Endeavour Square, London, E20 1JN, United Kingdom.
 The PSR is a fully independent subsidiary of the FCA, but shares some operational services.